 Ask your kids’ friends to join in.
-Singing from door to door with friends is much more fun for your kid.
+Singing from door to door with friends is much more fun.
 Make sure you have made arrangements with other parents in time to walk together.

-Sint Maarten was born in 316 in Hungary as son of a Roman officer in the army.
+Sint Maarten was born in 316 in Hungary as the son of a Roman officer in the army.
 Years later, he became the bishop of Tours, France.

-Sint Maarten died on November 8, 397, and was buried three days later on November 11.
+Sint Maarten died on November 8th, 397, and was buried three days later on November 11.

-In 650 Martinus, as he also was named, was canonized as a saint by the Vatican.
+In 650, Martinus as he was also named, was canonized as a saint by the Vatican.

-A few of the oldest Dutch churches are dedicated to him, e.g. the Martini church in Groningen or the Dom church in Utrecht.
+A few of the oldest Dutch churches are dedicated to him, e.g. the Martini church in Groningen and the Dom church in Utrecht.